News from our Eparchy

 Printer friendly version of the 2025 Lenten Appeal, please click here.

-*A letter to the faithful regarding Andre Mahanna: click here.
+***A letter from Bishop Zaidan to the faithful regarding Andre Mahanna: click here.***

 December 31, 2024